wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the HTTP PATCH request results in an ICE restart, the WHIP session SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and OPTIONALLY a new set of ICE candidates for the WHIP client .
 Also, the "200 OK" response for a successful ICE restart MUST contain the new entity-tag corresponding to the new ICE session in an ETag response header field and MAY contain a new set of ICE candidates for the media server.

-If the ICE request cannot be satisfied by the WHIP session, the resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately.
+If the ICE restart request cannot be satisfied by the WHIP session, the resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately and keep the existing ICE session.
 The WHIP client MAY retry performing a new ICE restart or terminate the session by issuing an HTTP DELETE request instead.
-In either case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} Section 5.1.
+In any case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} Section 5.1.

 ~~~~~
 PATCH /session/id HTTP/1.1